microsoft/genaiscript/docs/src/content/docs/reference/scripts/functions.md

 Let's illustrate how functions come together with a question answering script.

 In the script below, we add the ``system.web_search` which registers the `web_search` function.
-This function will call into `retreival.webSearch` as needed.
+This function will call into `retrieval.webSearch` as needed.

 ```js file="answers.genai.js"
 script({